2 Basic Cuisine: A Review on Probability and Frequentist Statistical Inference

 2.1 Basics of Probability

-In terms of regression analysis and its supervised learning counterpart (either on an inferential or predictive framework), probability can be viewed as the solid foundation on which more complex tools, including estimation and hypothesis testing, are built upon.
-Under this foundation, our data is coming from a given population or system of interest.
+Under the above solid foundation, our data is coming from a given population or system of interest.
 Moreover, the population or system is assumed to be governed by parameters which, as data scientists or researchers, they are of their best interest to study.
 That said, the terms population and parameter will pave the way to our first statistical definitions.

 Definition of population

 It is a whole collection of individuals or items that share distinctive attributes.
 As data scientists or researchers, we are interested in studying these attributes, which we assume are governed by parameters.
-In practice, we must be as precise as possible when defining our given population such that we would frame our entire data modelling process since its very early stages.
+In practice, we must be as specific as possible when defining our given population such that we would frame our entire data modelling process since its very early stages.
 Examples of a population could be the following:

 • Children between the ages of 5 and 10 years old in states of the American West Coast.